Therapeutic Programmes, Workshops and Trainings

 We will have time dedicated to group endings and consolidation of the growth and development for both our attendees and ourselves.

-I am hugely passionate about providing spaces for group connection, authenticity and healing and feel called to support other psychologists and therapists who are drawn to provide this too.
+I am hugely passionate about providing spaces for group therapy and connection, authenticity and healing and feel called to support other psychologists and therapists who are drawn to provide this too.
+So many people are wanting IFS therapy in particular at present, being able to offer this in a group makes it more accessible and cost effective for the client.

-You are so welcome to join us no matter where you are in your own journeys with group work provision.
+You are so welcome to join us no matter where you are in your own planning with group work provision.

 The next programme takes place: